Introduction

 Information to know and to update

-While going for a few hours' ride in the middle of summer on familiar roads doesn't require much preparation, it's a different story when you're heading off into unknown regions.
+While going for a few hours' ride in the middle of summer on familiar roads doesn't require much preparation, it's a different matter when you're heading off to unknown regions.
 Arriving at your destination at the end of the day without having thought about traffic jams, what to wear, or the risk of running out of petrol, you need to take the time to find out what's going on before you set off.

 Know the traffic situation.
 Whenever possible, the best way to avoid traffic problems is to leave before or after the major transhumance events.
 If this isn't possible, or if you're planning a weekend getaway, there are websites that can help you avoid traffic jams.
 The Bison Futé site is always one of the most comprehensive, particularly with its year-round forecasts.
 For freeways, use www.autoroutes.fr.
 Of course, you can also rely on the directions given by GPS systems with the appropriate application (with or without a fee, depending on the model) and free applications such as Google Maps, Bing, Mappy and ViaMichelin.
 Waze, on the other hand, can only be accessed via your smartphone.